 A visit to the National Baseball Hall of Fame and Museum in Cooperstown can tide over fans until baseball season starts again in April.
 Interactive exhibits intertwine with video and audio first-person stories by Hall of Famers.
 Fans can pay homage to their favorites at the Hall of Fame Gallery.
 This winter offers personalized visits to fans with a favorite team, including a private artifact spotlight featuring items not on display in the museum, followed by a one-hour guided museum tour.

-Canad Inns Destination Center in Grand Forks, the chain's only U.S. location, contains 40,000-square feet of watery fantastical madness known as Splasher's of the South Seas, and is open to the public for day use.
-This indoor waterpark features a lazy river, slides and pools, an adult-only hot tub, and a play area for the little ones with a bucket that pours water over the area.
+Canad Inns Destination Center in Grand Forks contains 40,000 square feet of watery fantastical madness known as Splasher's of the South Seas.
+This indoor water park is open to the public for day use and features a lazy river, slides, and pools; an adults-only hot tub; and a play area for kids with a waterfall bucket.
 Dry off at the concession stand, pizza shop, or arcade.

-The Center of Science and Industry, or COSI for short, sits in a 320,000-square-foot building in downtown Columbus.
-Home to Ohio's largest planetarium, COSI also hosts numerous ongoing and permanent exhibits, such as the new Dinosaur Gallery, running with a 6-foot-long mechanical T. rex model that walks in place and climbable full-scale model of an oviraptor nest discovered in China.
+The Center of Science and Industry sits in a 320,000-square-foot building in downtown Columbus.
+Home to Ohio's largest planetarium, COSI also hosts numerous ongoing and permanent exhibits, such as the Dinosaur Gallery, with a 6-foot-long mechanical T. rex model that walks in place.
 There are live shows and demonstrations, and 3D science and nature films.